-(1) The town should consider adoption of Waushara County's minimum width (18') and height (15') clearance standards for private driveways as well as safe spacing standards and reasonable turning radii that can be negotiated by fire and emergency vehicles. (section 58-822(1))
+- (1) The Village should consider adoption of Waushara County's minimum width (15') and height (12') clearance standards for private driveways and alleys, as well as safe spacing and reasonable turning radii standards. - (2) The Village should adopt a policy that would include written notification to property owners for maintenance and other violations that would obstruct the delivery of Village services. - (3) Disallow any new private road construction within the Village limits.

 Goal TR 2.
 Continue to provide a diversity of affordable transportation options for all age and income groups.
-The Department of Aging administers two programs on a countywide basis that serve elderly and disabled residents.
+The Department of Aging administers two programs on a countywide basis that serves elderly and disabled residents.
 These programs include a volunteer driver program and a mini-bus program.
 The county-wide mini-bus program provides transportation for both medical and personal trips.
-A grant has recently been written to expand the volunteer driver program and it will be managed and run by area churches.
+A grant has recently been written to expand the volunteer driver program and it would be managed and run by area churches.
 The meals on wheels program also makes use of volunteers.